nplathe/pyJSON-Schema-Loader-and-JSON-Editor/doc/source/index.md

 ## About
 This is the pyJSON Schema Loader and JSON Editor - a JSON Schema based JSON editor capable of creating valid JSON from JSON schema.
 With pyJSON, one can create, edit, validate and save JSON documents.
-Furthermore, a simple search function helps keeping track of filesystembased repositories filled with metadata.
+Furthermore, a simple search function helps keeping track of filesystem-based repositories filled with metadata.

  For a JSON schema creating software that is capable of being integrated in network workflow structures, please have a look at [the ADAMANT web tool](https://github.com/INP-PM/adamant) ([Publication in F1000Research](https://doi.org/10.12688/f1000research.110875.1)).